-Space Governance and Law with a need for International Cooperation
+Space Governance and Laws with a need for International Cooperation

 As space activities grew more prevalent, there arose a need for legal frameworks to govern the use of outer space.
 This led to the development of international space law, which culminated in the creation of the Outer Space Treaty in 1967 (Treaty on Principles, n.d.).
-Also, with the recognition of a need to have a permanent space body within the United Nations, the United Nations Officer for Outer Space Affairs (UNOOSA) (About us, n.d.) was established in 1961 through United Nations General Assembly Resolution 1721 (XVI).
+Also, with the recognition of a need to have a permanent space body within the United Nations, the United Nations Officer for Outer Space Affairs (UNOOSA) was established in 1961 through United Nations General Assembly Resolution 1721 (XVI).
 UNOOSA's mandate emphasizes the peaceful use and exploration of outer space.
 It focuses on promoting international cooperation, ensuring the equitable benefits of space activities, and mitigating potential conflicts.

 Several countries have collaborated on mega projects such as the International Space Station, which is a collaborative effort involving multiple space agencies from different countries.
-These include NASA (United States), Roscosmos (Russia), ESA (European Space Agency), JAXA (Japan Aerospace Exploration Agency), and CSA (Canadian Space Agency), among others (International Space Station, 2023n.d.).
+These include NASA (United States), Roscosmos (Russia), ESA (European Space Agency), JAXA (Japan Aerospace Exploration Agency), and CSA (Canadian Space Agency), amongst others.
 Such initiatives require a great deal of cooperation and collaboration among the states, thus, enhancing the need for proper space governance and cooperation laws.

-Space Security and Militarization
+Space Security and Militarisation

 The military use of space is not new, yet it has developed and become more advanced today.
-Major powers, such as the US, China, and Russia, now have their own military units specialized in space operations, indicating that space has become a new big power competition.
+Major powers, such as the US, China, and Russia, now have their own military units specialised in space operations, indicating that space has become a new big power competition.